jarviscanada/jarvis_data_eng_NathalieOlcese/sql/README.md

     select (select max(facid) from cd.facilities)+1, 'Spa', 20, 30, 100000, 800;
 ```

-this sctript modify the  the outlay in the facilities table
+this sctript modifies the  the outlay in the facilities table
 ```

 update cd.facilities